armory/docs/content/en/scale-agent/reference/api/dynamic-accounts.md

    "lastAssignmentMsg":"successfully assigned to agent agent-private-network-1-54865d798c-tdfvw for executing operations" }
 ```
-## Assign Clouddriver account to Agent
+## Migrate Clouddriver account to Agent
 `POST /armory/accounts`

-Assign an existing native clouddriver account to be managed by agents.
+Migrate an existing native clouddriver account to be managed by agents.
 The `zoneId` is an optional parameter.
 If present, the account is pinned to agents matching the same zoneId in the Agent config.
 If omitted, the account can be assigned to any Agent.

 ## Assign Clouddriver account to Agent
 `PATCH /armory/accounts`

-### Example Request body
+### Example request body

 ```json
 {